Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Wonderous Item
 - Attunement

 **Annul**: As an reaction upon begin targeted by a spell that targets only you, you can cancel it and gain charges equal to the spells mana cost.
 You can stack up to a maximum of 50 charges.
 If you don't have enough charges to contain the spell targeting you, it still affects you.
-Once you've used this effect, it cannot be used again until 30 seconds pass.

 **Nightfall**: You can spend charges to cast the following spells:
 - (30) Greater invisibility